Antarctica World Passport Delivery Bureau (Nansen Initiative / COP21 Paris)

 To accompany the process, the University of the Arts London curated the exhibition Displacement, seeking to provide a dynamic public interface and heighten awareness of the key issues and challenges facing the urgent need to recognize the plight of displaced people across the world due to slow and sudden-onset disasters, many of which are exacerbated by climate change.

-For the occasion, Antarctica World Passport Bureau was installed in the Sicli Pavillon, Geneva as an integrated cultural component of the consultative process, foregrounding art practice and research as a methodology to add critical value to the Nansen Initiative process.
-The exhibition was hosted by the Swiss Ambassador and the State Secretary of Norway, and Antarctica World Passports were delivered to the 350 delegates present, who signed up to become members of the Antarctica World Passport community.
+For the occasion, Antarctica World Passport Delivery Bureau was installed in the Sicli Pavillon, Geneva as an integrated cultural component of the Nansen Initiative consultative process, foregrounding art practice and research as a methodology to add critical value to the process.
+The exhibition was hosted by the Swiss Ambassador and the State Secretary of Norway, and Antarctica World Passports were delivered to the 350 delegates present.